 Exposure to metal-rich, ultrafine particulate air pollution: a possible risk factor for neurodegenerative disease.
 Professor Barbara Maher, Centre for Environmental Magnetism & Palaeomagnetism, Lancaster Environment Centre, University of Lancaster

-This new brochure is intended for people who use and/or store petrol at home.
-It gives some general advice on how to store small quantities of petrol safely for private use in motor vehicles, lawn mowers, generators and other domestic machinery.
-It sets out what is safe and legal when it comes to keeping petrol […]
+Some general advice on how to store small quantities of petrol safely for private use in motor vehicles, lawn mowers, generators and other domestic machinery.
+It sets out what is safe and legal when it comes to keeping petrol at home.